sunkor/home-sensor/sensor-listener/README.md

 - **MINUTES_TO_WAIT_BEFORE_SENDING_NOTIFICATION** – minutes to wait before sending another alert for the same user.
 - **TEMPERATURE_THRESHOLD_IN_CELSIUS** – temperature that triggers an alert.

+## Error Handling
+If the service cannot reach Redis during startup, it logs the connection error and exits.
+No automatic retries are performed; a process manager or container orchestration platform should restart the service.

 ## Tests
 Run the unit tests with:
 ```bash